f5devcentral/f5-agility-labs-Next/docs/class1/module6/lab6a1-cm_create_big_ip_next_ha_on_ve.rst

 Click the mode link (the word "Standalone" under the "Mode" column) of the standalone BIG-IP Next instance (big-ip-next-01.f5demo.com) you want to become the active node in the BIG-IP Next HA instance.

 .. image:: lab6_img03_enable_ha_on_instance1.png
+   :scale: 25%

 The High Availability panel opens.

 Click the **Enable HA** button.